In 1970, 1 in 5 occupied units in Fauquier County lacked indoor plumbing facilities…

 – Fauquier Housing Services Program, 1971

-In 1990, Fauquier Housing Corporation extended its services beyond Fauquier County when it incorporated Rapidan Better Housing as its sister organization.
+In 1990, Foothills Housing Corporation extended its services beyond Fauquier County when it incorporated Rapidan Better Housing as its sister organization.
 Rapidan Better Housing is located in Madison County and services Orange, Culpeper, Page, Madison, and Rappahannock Counties.

 Building on the foundation laid by its founders Mr. Tufts, Mr. Wayland, and Mr. Tapscott; Foothills Housing remains committed to meeting the needs of the people and environment it serves.